Nancy-Chauhan/nancy.github.io/_posts/2019-01-20-Transmission-of-HDMI-data.md

 *Output*

-We see the monitor display the coloured pattern as shown in Figure12.
+We see the monitor display the coloured pattern as shown in Figure.
 The monitor shows the default colored pattern without any change in switching configurations.
 When there is hdmi signal output in HDMI OUT port, LEDs( LD8, LD9, LD10, LD11 , LD12 ,LD13) lights up .

 <div class="image">
     <a href="/public/img/output.jpeg">